Organizational and Team Best Practices

 - Have irregular, casual “brown-bag” sessions to discuss technical alignment, decisions and common ground among members and teams.

 - Find ways to rotate team members.
 Rotation can be between locations, roles, among teams, etc. Don’t allow individuals to become insular units by themselves or with specific team members.
 Accomplishing this goal can be challenging, but it is especially important in longer projects.
-Rotation should not be “one way” (always to the client site for instance) and where it isn’t possible, consider remote pairing to as an alternative.
+Rotation should not be “one way” (always to the client site for instance) and where it isn’t possible, consider remote pairing too as an alternative.

 Granted, these points are not easy to accomplish.
-They take planning and practice to get right – but the aim is to insure a successful project and enough cannot be said about how much of success is preparation.
+They take planning and practice to get right – but the aim is to ensure a successful project and enough cannot be said about how much of success is preparation.
 The next installment in this series will continue to explore organizational and team issues, there is a lot to cover.
 We will also cover issues related to specific scenarios that we have found take a slightly different approach.
-I hope you will stay with us to see how important it is to understand software development projects in an agile-scrum environment, and learn more about what is needed to extend it to distributed teams.
+I hope you will stay with us to see how important it is to understand software development projects in an agile-scrum environment and learn more about what is needed to extend it to distributed teams.

 If you are coming in the middle and want to jump back to the start of the series, you can start here.
+Or if you are looking for a software development partner and want to contact us, just click here and leave us a message and we will be contacting you ASAP.